Dry Mouth

 Dry mouth (Xerostomia) is one of the very serious oral problems that impair the quality of life of patients.
 The main cause of it is the deterioration of the fluid balance in the mouth with the reduction of saliva.
 Saliva is a secretion with many functions.
 First of all, saliva is actively involved in taste, and taste disturbances occur when saliva is reduced.
 Since saliva contains an enzyme such as alpha-amylase that initiates digestion, it plays an important role in the breakdown and digestion of food.
 In addition, saliva washes our teeth, removing food residues.

 One of the most important functions of saliva is to protect the oral surface, teeth, and gums against microbes thanks to some of the substances it contains.
 In this way, saliva prevents the formation of plaque on the tooth, which acts as a home for bacteria and causes tooth decay.
-Therefore, reduced saliva increases dental caries, gum diseases, and intraoral infections (eg, thrush).
+Therefore, reduced saliva increases dental caries, gum diseases, and intraoral infections (eg, oral thrush).
 A dry mouth caused by the reduction of saliva can also cause a recession in the gums.
 Finally, one of the reasons for oral malodor is mouth dryness due to lack of saliva.

 Dry Mouth Symptoms and Signs